chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/nullables.md

 weight: 1
 ---

-# Dereferencing
+# dereferencing
 Accessing a member of a variable through the dot operator.
 - Dereferencing a null variable whose value is null is a `NullReferenceException`.

-# Checking for Null
+# checking for null
 ```cs
 void FindRoot(Node node, Action<Node> processNode) {
 	// If this wasn't checked first…